Local ‘Smuggler’s Paradise’ mystery showcased at Highline Heritage Museum bootlegging program - NewsBreak

 During the audience discussion, museum member Gina Glasgow-Wills conducted online research and found a reference to a “Ralph Viele” with property in Sunnydale in 1920 – and the search was on.

 Have any tips on the actual location of the Viele Ranch in Sunnydale?
-Please email The Waterland Blog ([email protected]) or contact the Highline Heritage Museum.
-The Waterland Blog will update this story as we gather additional clues…
+Please email The B-Town Blog ([email protected]) or contact the Highline Heritage Museum.
+The B-Town Blog will update this story as we gather additional clues…

 Comments / 0